-You listen to your furnace turn on and you’re expecting a cozy blast of warm air, but instead all you have is cool air blowing.
+You hear your furnace turn on and you’re ready for a comfy blast of warm air, but instead all you have is cool air blowing.
 That’s not preferable when it’s cold outside!

-There are a few reasons why your furnace could be putting off cold air.
-Service Experts Commercial HVAC is here with a couple of them to help you detect the culprit.
+There are a couple reasons why your heating system could be blowing cold air.
+Service Experts Commercial HVAC is here with a couple of them to help you detect the problem.

 It may seem silly, but the thermostat is where you should start.
 It’s the first place any heating system technician will check, too.
 Verify the system is set to “auto as opposed to “on.”
-If the thermostat is set to “on” then your HVAC system will blow constantly, even when it isn’t heating the air being released, thus blowing cold air.
-Changing it to “auto” will make sure the furnace only blows when it’s actually heating the air to keep your home warm and comfy.
+If the thermostat is set to “on” then your HVAC system will blow constantly, even when it is not actually heating the air being released, thus putting off cold air.
+Turning it to “auto” will make sure the heating system only blows when it’s truly heating the air to keep your home warm and cozy.

-Typically air filters need to be changed monthly to avoid them from getting dirty and clogged.
-If they aren’t swapped out often enough, the clogged air filter may impede airflow into your furnace.
+Typically air filters need to be changed every month to keep them from becoming dirty and clogged.
+If air filters aren’t swapped out often enough, the dirty air filter may impede airflow into your heating equipment.
 If this takes place, it can overheat your equipment, causing the furnace to stop heating as a safety precaution.

-If your duct work has leaks, connection problems, or was not designed properly, it could allow warm air from the furnace to leak out.
-This would not only cause your furnace to produce cold air, it could significantly run up your heating bills since your furnace is heating non-living space, and will have to work more to keep your home comfortable.
+If your duct work contains leaks, connection issues, or was designed incorrectly, it could permit warm air from the heating system to leak out.
+This would not only cause your heating system to produce cold air, it could significantly run up your heating bills since your heating system is heating non-living space, and will have to work more to keep your home comfortable.

-There are many other reasons that your heating equipment could produce cold air.
-Call Service Experts Commercial HVAC today and we’ll send a technician to diagnose your malfunction and get your home warm and comfy again in no time.
-If you haven’t turned on your furnace yet but don’t want to get left in the cold, give us a call about our fall promotion and find out how you can save money on a fall tune-up.
+There are several other reasons that your heating equipment could blow cold air.
+Call Service Experts Commercial HVAC today and we’ll send an expert to diagnose your malfunction and get your home warm and comfy again in no time.
+If you have yet to turn on your furnace but don’t want to get left in the cold, call about our fall promotion and learn how you can save money on a Precision tune-up.